telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 ## Deferred Searching

 The deferred searching functionality can be controlled through the `IsSearchingDeferred` property.
-Its default value is __False__ and it determines whether the filtering through the search text box will be performed dynamically.
+Its default value is `false` and it determines whether the filtering through the search text box will be performed dynamically.

-When IsSearchingDeferred is set to __True__, the filtering will be executed when the value is being committed on __lost focus__ or when the __Enter__ or __Tab__ key is pressed.
+When `IsSearchingDeferred` is set to `true`, the filtering will be executed when the value is being committed on __lost focus__ or when the __Enter__ or __Tab__ key is pressed.

 #### __[XAML] Setting the IsSearchingDeferred to True__
 {{region xaml-radgridview-search-as-you-type-2}}
 	<telerik:RadGridView ItemsSource="{Binding Orders}"
 			     IsSearchingDeferred="True"
                      	     Name="orderItemsDataGrid"
                      	     Margin="5"
                      	     AutoGenerateColumns="False"/>
 {{endregion}}

 ## Commands